If you are highly sensitive, intelligent, and unusually perceptive, chances are you probably have (or have had) existential depression.

-- Situational — or caused by external events such as a death, tragedy, loss of employment, etc.
+- Situational Depression — or caused by external events such as a death, tragedy, loss of employment, etc.

-- Biological — triggered by genetics
+- Biological Depression — triggered by genetics.

 What is Existential Depression?

-In a nutshell, existential depression is a spiritual crisis.
-It is crippling, profound, pervasive and highly personal in nature.
+These people tend to be philosophical deep thinkers and feelers who want to understand the meaning of life.
 Clinically, existential depression falls into a “grey” area as it is often classified as “uncaused,” although it can sometimes be triggered by internal or external crises.

 Signs of existential depression include:

-- Continuous “deep thoughts” about the meaning and nature of life
+Continuous “deep thoughts” about the meaning and nature of life.

-- Intense dissatisfaction with the state of society
+Intense dissatisfaction with the state of society.

-- Feeling disconnected from others (thus few or no friends)
+Feeling disconnected from others (thus few or no friends).

-Feeling misunderstood and on a “different level” to others
+Feeling misunderstood and on a “different level” to others.

-Chronic and profound loneliness
+Chronic and profound loneliness.

-Sensations of being “dead,” “numb” or “empty” inside
+Sensations of being “dead,” “numb,” or empty inside.

-Disinterest in social contact because it feels shallow
+Disinterest in social contact because it feels shallow.

-Loss of interest in usual pursuits
+Loss of interest in usual pursuits.

-- Lack of enthusiasm or motivation
+Lack of enthusiasm or motivation.

-- Low energy
+Low energy and chronic fatigue.

-- Contemplation or attempt of suicide
+Contemplation or attempt of suicide.

-If you’re suffering from existential depression you’ve probably been taken to, or sought out, psychotherapy already.
+If you’re suffering from existential depression you’ve probably been taken to or sought out, psychotherapy already.
 Chances are that it didn’t work for you, and no matter how much medication, counseling, or analysis you underwent, your feelings never left.
 If this is the case, you probably feel even more hopeless and alone than before.

-But the true failure lies not with you, but in the psycho-therapeutic profession and its blind treatment of all depression as “one and the same.”
+But the true failure lies not with you, but in the psychotherapeutic profession and its blind treatment of all depression as “one and the same.”
 Writes one author: